 Discourage activities that can contribute to the spread of COVID-19, such as singing, cheering, dancing, playing wind instruments and hugging.
 Encourage alternative practices, where applicable, such as humming, clapping, noisemakers and waving.

 Keep a list of names and contact information for all individuals who attend the event / gathering.
 The contact list shall be disclosed to a Niagara Region Public Health professional for COVID-19 contact tracing or where other public health purposes are required.
 The contact list must be securely stored for 30 days and then destroyed by the premise operator, if it's not used for the purposes outlined above.

 Develop protocols in advance that specifically address how to safely care for attendees who develop COVID-19 related symptoms, or who need care for such things as injury, illness or who are emotionally upset while at the event / gathering

-Contact Niagara Region Public Health COVID-19 Info-Line at 905-688-8248 press 7, then press 3 for guidance if you have been notified that an employee, vendor, performer or attendee has tested positive, and / or you have concerns that others may have been exposed to a person with COVID-19 at the event / gathering
+Contact Niagara Region Public Health COVID-19 Info-Line at 905-688-8248, press 7 for guidance if you have been notified that an employee, vendor, performer or attendee has tested positive, and / or you have concerns that others may have been exposed to a person with COVID-19 at the event / gathering